 5. Extreme Ownership: How U.S. Navy SEALs Lead and Win

 This book is about two Navy SEALs, and they talk about their experiences as Navy SEALs in Iraq, in Ramadi, and the combat situations.
-You learn how they use their leadership skills to overcome problems and apply them to the business world.
+You learn how they use their leadership skills to overcome and apply problems to the business world.

 The message of the whole book is total responsibility or extreme ownership.
 It is up to you if you are leading something, whatever the result is.
 You have decided that through your leadership.
 You are responsible for everything.
 The second point is to get people within your team to look at the end goal and why you’re doing it.
 You can motivate them to achieve anything.

-So it’s motivating your team to understand what your mission objective is.
+So, it’s motivating your team to understand your mission objective.
 There are so many points in this book, but the third point that I will give is that discipline equals freedom.
 Getting up earlier in the day means you have more time to do other things, be disciplined, and do the difficult things first.

 The author does not discover anything new or different rules.
 He only explained the exciting rules with different examples and points of view, which I loved more.
 The sentences are very repetitive and slow to read, which is the main problem of this book.
-If you want to learn about leadership and management from a specialist, you can pick it.
+You can pick it to learn about leadership and management from a specialist.

 Author: Jocko Willink